jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 ## Network Unit

 This is the most tricky one because we don't know the relation between network bandwidth requirements and storage or compute workloads.
-The NU's are a result of the availabl CUs and SUs.
+The NU's are a result of the available CUs and SUs.

 We did best effort estimates in this phase, this will improve as we get more data.